ZiedYT/chats-revenge-public/README.md

         - DO THIS FOR EVERY SCENE WITH THIS MONITOR
     - Type the name of your camera source that you want chat to turn off
     - Type the audio source (mic) you want chat to mute
+    - Type the tomato throwing overlay name
+- If you want to use the tomato throwing reward:
+    - Add this as a browser source to your obs `https://github.com/ZiedYT/chatsRevenge-TomatoThrow`
+    - If you didn't already, add the Lua script and type your tomato overlay name
 - If you want an overlay that shows your chat what effect is currently running, you can add this to your OBS as a source: http://localhost:23337/

 ## Advice